Hefei Sourcing Agent | EV Supply Chain & Appliances

 CATL, China’s dominant battery cell manufacturer, has also invested in Hefei-area battery production, reinforcing the upstream supply chain for battery modules and pack assemblies.
 The combination of OEM presence and battery cell manufacturing in close proximity creates an unusually complete NEV supply chain within a single metropolitan area.

-Automotive-grade power electronics — motor controllers, inverter modules, high-voltage junction boxes, and vehicle power distribution units — are available from Hefei suppliers who have developed these capabilities serving JAC, NIO, and VW Anhui production requirements.
-Access to these categories requires supplier qualification work, but the supply base is substantively stronger than in cities without OEM anchor customers.
+Automotive-Grade Power Electronics — motor controllers, inverter modules, high-voltage junction boxes, and vehicle power distribution units — are available from Hefei suppliers who have developed these capabilities serving JAC, NIO, and VW Anhui production requirements.
+Access to these categories requires extensive supplier qualification work from your procurement agent, but the supply base is substantively stronger than in cities without OEM anchor customers.

-Industrial IoT hardware: Hefei’s transformation has also attracted industrial automation and IIoT hardware manufacturers serving the NEV factory automation market.
-Industrial gateway, sensor, and edge computing hardware manufacturers who serve Hefei’s automotive factory customers are available for non-automotive industrial buyers.
+Industrial IoT Hardware: Hefei’s transformation has also attracted industrial automation and IIoT hardware manufacturers serving the NEV factory automation market.
+Industrial gateway, sensor, and edge computing hardware manufacturers who serve Hefei’s automotive factory customers are highly accessible for non-automotive industrial buyers.

 Hefei New Energy Vehicle Base (Binhu New District): NIO’s primary factory and the core NEV manufacturing zone.
 Tier 1 and Tier 2 suppliers in EV power electronics, BMS, thermal management, and high-voltage harness have clustered in adjacent industrial zones.